 This course focuses on use of nursing/related concepts by practical nurses as providers of care/members of discipline in collaboration with health team members.
 Emphasis is placed on the nursing process, wellness/illness patterns, entry-level issues, accountability, advocacy, professional development, evolving technology, and changing health care delivery systems.
-Upon completion, students should be able to use the nursing process to promote/maintain/restore optimum health for diverse clients throughout the life span.
+Upon completion, students should be able to use the nursing process to promote/main-restore optimum health for diverse clients throughout the life span.
 This is a diploma-level course.

-NUR 115 Fundamentals of Nursing 2 3 6 5
+NUR 115 Fundamentals of Nursing

-Prerequisites: Admission to the Associate Degree Nursing program
+Prerequisites: Admission to the Associate De-

+gree Nursing program

-Corequisites: ACA 115, BIO 155, BIO 165, NUR 117, PSY 150
+Corequisites: ACA 115, BIO 155, BIO 165,

+NUR 117, PSY 150